jobtravaini/nfe-repeater/readme.md

 ## Development Considerations

-The application h2-database was choosen by the prototype nature.
-By default, the database will behave as an in-memory instance which will lose/delete all data when the application is stopped.
+The application h2-database was choosen by its prototype nature.
+Per default, the database will behave as an in-memory instance which will lose/delete all data when the application is stopped.
 This behavior can be changed by configuring the [application.properties](https://github.com/jobtravaini/nfe-repeater/blob/master/src/main/resources/application.properties) file from Spring framework.
 Adding the following line will change the behavior of h2-database to persist the data on disk.

 ```properties
 spring.datasource.url=jdbc:h2:file:/data/demo